ldalessa/ce/README.md

 Finally I have only a limited set of constructors.

-1. The default constructor allocates an empty, `0`-sized vector.
+1. The default constructors allocates an empty, `0`-sized vector.
 2. The single `int` constructor allocates an `n`-sized vector, but is only available if `T` has a default constructor.
 3. There are two tagged constructors for in-place initialize (tagged with